SEO for Authors Complete Guide (Steps, Examples, Illustrations)

 Next fill in the Google preview

-This allows you to set up your title, slug (the part of the URL that comes after the .com), and the meta description (the small paragraph on the google search results that state what the article is about.)
+This allows you to set up your title, slug (the part of the URL that comes after the .com), and the meta description (the small paragraph on the Google search results that state what the article is about.)

-Again, here is an example with the keyword “book cover designs”
+Again, here is an example with the keyword “book cover designs

 The steps to take are:

-1. Filling in the title.
+1. Fill in the title.

 2. Make sure that you include aspects that are relevant in both the title and the meta description as this allows people to see if the post is exactly what they are looking for.